ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 ```

-Rebuild the editor, and you should be able to see the timestamp button.
+Now, you should be able to see the timestamp button.
 It does not do anything just yet, so let's change that.

 ## Inserting a timestamp